aimfreet/design-class-project/content/home.md

     <img src="https://tankgirl-storage.s3.amazonaws.com/codepen-images/rocket-1.svg" alt="Animated Rocket" />
 </figure>

 As technology continues to become more sophisticated with device processing and storage exponentially increasing, more dynamic visual elements will probably be used.
 We are already starting to see animated icons.
-Adding movement to an image may help to communicate an action or concept – though care will have to be taken to make sure that it is not visually distracting.
+Adding movement to an image may help to communicate an action or concept &mdash; though care will have to be taken to make sure that it is not visually distracting.

 Icons may also be further simplified and abstracted for use on small devices like wearables or in areas of applications where space is at a premium.
-Some icons also may be replaced with other images that are more relevant – such replacing the floppy disk icon (something that newer generations have not encountered), with another image.
+Some icons also may be replaced with other images that are more relevant, such replacing the floppy disk icon (something that younger generations have not encountered), with another image.

 <figure class="article-img-center margin-y-6">
     <img src="https://tankgirl-storage.s3.amazonaws.com/codepen-images/hamburg-meatball.svg" alt="Hamburger Icon, Meatball and Kebab" style="max-width: 250px; width:100%" />